Our advice on costumes

 Notched lapels

-It's the simplest collar to wear, and the most versatile too.
+It is the easiest collar to wear, and the most versatile too.

 Pointed lapels